zutrinken/bleak/README.md

 An AJAX driven magazine styled theme for [Ghost](http://github.com/tryghost/ghost/) by [Peter Amende](http://zutrinken.com/).

-_**Hint 1:** This theme works with AJAX, so it won’t work with multiple domains properly!
-Use redirects to only one domain instead._

-_**Hint 2:** Make sure you haven’t jQuery injected in your footer due to [Ghosts migration method](http://dev.ghost.org/no-more-jquery/).
+_**Hint:** This theme works with AJAX, so it won’t work with multiple domains properly!
+Use redirects to only one domain instead.
+Also make sure you haven’t jQuery injected in your footer due to [Ghosts migration method](http://dev.ghost.org/no-more-jquery/).
 This can break the layout!_

 ## Demo